MicrosoftDocs/Devices-docs/surface-hub/install-apps-on-surface-hub.md

 ## Develop and test apps

-While you're developing your own app, there are a few options for testing apps on Surface Hub.
+This section provides information for app developers for testing apps on Surface Hub.

 ### Developer Mode